juniorcoderr/Frontend-Learning/Tasks/Task-1/README.md

 ## 🧠 How It Works

-- A hidden `<input type="checkbox">` is used to toggle themes.
+- Three hidden `<input type="radio">` buttons are used for theme selection.
-- When checked, it activates dark mode by updating CSS variables.
-- CSS variables control background and text colors across the layout.
+- Labels act as clickable buttons to manually switch between Light, Dark, or System mode.
+- If "System" is selected, CSS uses the `@media (prefers-color-scheme: dark)` media query to detect the user's OS theme.
+- CSS Variables (`--header-bg`, `--text-color`, etc.) define all the theme colors.
-- Layout is handled using `display: flex` and made responsive with media queries.
+- Layout uses Flexbox for multi-column design and adapts with media queries for smaller screens.

 ## 📱 Responsive Design